Winter with the Herdwicks

 The farmers’ main concern during this time is that the sheep are safe with plenty of food to keep them nourished and their unborn lambs healthy.
 Some farmers even put hay out for their sheep, but they are quite small, so they graze less than a commercial ewe anyway.

 The hope is that the snow isn’t too heavy, because they don’t want ewes to get trapped or frozen into drifts.
-It has happened before, when the weather was more extreme, and Herdwicks had to eat their own fleeces to survive.

 However, some of the older ewes can tell when the very bad weather is on its way, and they seek shelter to avoid the worst of the weather.